MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/triggers.md

         echo "- in ${{ github.event.inputs.home }}!"
 ```

-Example suggested by GH Actions on a new workflow.
+An example suggested by GH Actions, when making new workflow file.

 ```yaml
 name: Manual workflow